JustlfC03/MSTNet/README.md

 Overall structure of our proposed MSTNet.
 The MSTNet model primarily comprises three parts: Tabular Feature Encoder, Temporal Feature Encoder and Cross-modal Aggregation Encoder.
 ![image](img/model.png)

-(a) The detail of Feature Tokenizer.
-The primary function of the feature tokenizer is to convert numerical categorical features into embedding vectors. (b) The detail of TimesNet Block.
-The TimesNet Block module effectively models complex temporal patterns by performing a 2D transformation on the multi-periodic features of the time-series data.
+(a) The Feature Tokenizer converts numerical categorical features into embedding vectors. (b) The TimesBlock module performs a 2D transformation on the multi-periodic features of the time-series data.
 ![Comparison](img/module.png)

 ## 1. Dataset